-Being ambitious as a medical doctor doesn’t mean that you deprive yourself from fun of life.
+Being ambitious as a medical doctor doesn’t mean that you deprive yourself of the fun of life.
 Being busy is not an indicator of your importance, but your results and impact are.

 Health and Wellbeing Management

-- Have healthy snacks available at work and home.
+- Have healthy snacks available at work and at home.

 - Schedule exercise and workout.
-You might have access to a gym or exercise room at work, if not enrol in the nearest gym.
+You might have access to a gym or exercise room at work, if not enroll in the nearest gym.

 - Fight sleep deprivation by making sure to get at least 7 hours of sleep every day.
 Schedule short naps during your work hours to recharge your energy.